 Mr. Tung currently serves or has served as a director or advisor of corporate boards and advisory councils, including Eisai Co.,Ltd. (a Japanese pharma), Hawaiian Airlines, Kajima Corporation, Sunstar Inc., and affiliates of Metropolitan Life and USAA.

 Mr. Tung was born in Beijing, China, and raised in Tokyo, Japan.
-He received his education at Phillips Academy, Andover, Massachusetts, Harvard College (physics, magna cum laude, 1970), Harvard Law School (J.D., 1973), and University of Tokyo, Faculty of Law (research fellow 1971-72).
+He received his education at Phillips Academy, Andover, Massachusetts, Harvard University (physics, magna cum laude, 1970), Harvard Law School (J.D., 1973), and University of Tokyo, Faculty of Law (research fellow 1971-72).

 Japan Airlines Strategic Restructuring

 Advised Japan Airlines in connection with its restructuring and reorganization, including its alliance with foreign air carriers, restructuring of its financings, bilateral and multilateral air treaties, international anti-trust analysis.

 Advising AIG in connection with its restructuring, repositioning and disposition of its real estate portfolio and activities in Asia.